marcs-feh/marcs-feh/README.md

 - Go : The language already comes with all the essentials.
 - Editor : Neovim, I can tolerate most editors if they have vim-keys, but Neovim is by far my favorite.
 - Desktop : Mostly suckless programs, check `marcs-feh/sukless`.

+NOTE: Yes, I do write C/C++ just to annoy programmers of both languages